 The two things which I think are most important that are neglected more than any other are one; understanding the structure of the language.
 How sentences fit together, how they work, an intuitive feeling for when a sentence is correct, and when it’s not.
 And this is not about the knowledge of grammar.
 I am talking about experiencing language to such an extent that you know when the flow is right, whether the sentence is working, or it’s not.
 And that is not something you can teach easily in a lecture situation.
 That is experiential; you learn that by experiencing it, which is practically how young children learn everything.
 You can’t teach a young kid by telling them what to experience.
 They got to live it.

-Which is why when we talk about immersive reading, we talk about what the story and book is about, instead of starting off with elements like the letters, the blends and the sounds.
+This is why when we talk about immersive reading, we talk about what the story and book are about, instead of starting off with elements like the letters, the blends and the sounds.
 And all it consists of is sitting down with the child, making the child warm comfortable, content and happy and then just having a whole lot of fun with books.
 Reading them, putting on voices, getting them to predict what’s going to happen next.
 This is before they can even decipher the text.
 So that a book becomes the most important fun thing they can do.

-So when you go into my son’s house for example, his kid will run up to you with a book in his hand and say, “Let me read this book to you!”
+So when you go into my son’s house, for example, his kid will run up to you with a book in his hand and say, “Let me read this book to you!”
 He can’t read, he’s four.
 But what he does is he opens up the book and he recites the whole story, because he has experienced that book maybe twenty or thirty times, and because he loves it.
 And so, he has learned the book.

 But he doesn’t understand what he is reading.
 How does that help?

 It doesn’t matter if he is reciting something, or that he is not decoding it, because that book is alive for him.
 He loves predicting, he loves looking at the pictures, and he loves what is happening in the pictures.
 All of those things have got him to the point where books are really really important to him.
 So when he comes to school, and he begins phonics as part of his learning process, he will devour the phonics because he can read the books himself.
 The books are so important to him, he is going to learn that, he’s got a purpose, he’s got a reason.
-And the phonics will come to him almost instantaneously because he is already making the connections; he is learning it through experience and not lectured.
+And the phonics will come to him almost instantaneously because he is already making the connections; he is learning it through experience and not lecturing.

 If they enjoy it, they are going to go and revisit that memory as often as possible, because they get a good feeling.
 But if it’s stored with frustration, confusion, anger and fear, “I don’t want to feel those things, so I am not going to go back and visit it.”
 That’s where you get a reluctant reader.

 I read about 8 -10 books a week when I was 12 years old, right through my teen years.
 Because I loved reading.
 Why do I love reading?
 Because when I was a child, my parents were very poor when they got married and we lived in the hills in the North Wales of UK.
 We had no books, the village we lived in had no books, no library.
 And my parents couldn’t afford to buy books.
-So what my mother used to do is to write her own books during the day, and read to them to us at night.
+So what my mother used to do is to write her own books during the day, and read them to us at night.
 So she created a cast of characters who came back in different stories and we knew them, and we were involved, we would be predicting them.

 So I grew up at a very young age with books being this focus of fun, but I also grew up believing that stories were something you created and shared, not something you borrow or buy from someone else.
-The idea of being a storyteller was built in me from the very beginning because stories were things you wrote and shared, that you read together, and that they were fun.
+The idea of being a storyteller was built in me from the very beginning because stories were things you wrote and shared, that you read together and that they were fun.

 To read his previous interviews, go to: